browserengineering/book/book/visual-effects.md

                     backdrop_canvas.getPixel(x, y)))
 ```

-[^real-life-reading-pixels]: As you'll see later in this chapter, in real
-browsers it's a very bad idea to read canvas pixels into memory and manipulate
+[^real-life-reading-pixels]: In real browsers it's a bad idea to read
+canvas pixels into memory and manipulate them like this, because it would be
-them like this.
-So APIs such as Skia don't make it convenient
+very slow.
+So libraries such as Skia don't make it convenient to do so.
-(a `skia.Canvas` object does have `peekPixels` and `readPixels` methods that
+(Skia canvases do have `peekPixels` and `readPixels` methods that
-are sometimes used).
+are sometimes used, but not for this use case).

-[^example-rgb]: Refer back to the Skia section of this chapter---the
-`to_sdl_surface` method needs to convert from a 32-bit ARGB format: 8 bits of
-alpha, then 8 bits each of red, green and blue.
-Images are also converted to
-`kRGBA_8888_ColorType` when exported from a Pillow image.

 [^simple-alpha]: The formula for this code can be found
 [here](https://www.w3.org/TR/SVG11/masking.html#SimpleAlphaBlending).
 Note that
-that page refers to "premultiplied alpha" colors, which means that each color
+that page refers to premultiplied alpha colors.
-channel has alread been multiplied by the alpha channel value.
 Skia does not
 use premultiplied color representations.
 Graphics systems sometimes use a
 premultiplied representation of colors, because it allows them to skip storing
 the alpha channel in memory.